-9Marks published an essay yesterday in which Michael Lawrence argued that “some elder should exercise oversight over picking the music and all the other details of the worship service.”
+9Marks published that “some elder should exercise oversight over picking the music and all the other details of the worship service.”

 I agree with Lawrence for all the reasons he listed; there is simply too much at stake in choosing music for corporate worship.
 The songs we sing are more than simply good truth set to music we enjoy; they are–text, tune, and performance–tools and teach and shape our minds, our wills, and our affections.
 Something that significant requires pastoral oversight.
 I’m thankful that many pastors are once again recognizing their critical role in leading their churches in this matter, a role pastors used to value but gave up long ago.